-Headed by KWS Veterinary Officer Dr. Limo, and assisted by DSWT's Felix Micheni along with two KWS Capture Unit Rangers, this Unit has been equipped with a custom-designed vehicle and all the necessary equipment.
+Headed by KWS Veterinary Officer Dr. Limo, and assisted by the SWT's Felix Micheni and two KWS Capture Unit Rangers, this Unit has been equipped with a custom-designed vehicle and all the necessary equipment.
 This includes a refrigerator, dart gun, VHF radios, GPS, camera, binoculars as well as the medicines and equipment required for rapid and effective veterinary response.

-The team is funded through the David Sheldrick Wildlife Trust by The Minara Foundation and has been operational since March 2007.
+The team is operated by the Sheldrick Wildlife Trust with funding from The Minara Foundation and has been operational since March 2007.

 The period under review was characterised by moderate to heavy precipitation with plenty of food and water available for most herbivores.
 Cases reported for intervention greatly decreased possibly due to decreased competition for resources such as water and fodder thereby limiting human-wildlife conflicts....Read more